Application process

 Structuring your cover letter

-There are of course different ways you can structure a cover letter; whatever approach you decide to take, it’s important that your letter is personal, targeted and authentic.
+There are different ways you can structure a cover letter; whatever approach you decide to take, it’s important that your letter is personal, targeted and authentic.
 Steer clear of using any cover letter templates or proformas.
 Employers can easily spot these.
 A useful starting point – particularly if you are new to the business of cover letters – is to use the approach we outline below.

 Introduction